open-source-labs/Svelvet/README.md

 ## How to Contribute

-The following is a list of features and improvements for future open source developers.
-If you have any additional ideas, feel free to implement those as well!
+The following is a list of features and improvements by ourselves and the larger Svelte community for any open source developer to contribute.
+If you have any additional ideas, feel free to raise the issue or implement them as well!

-- Default values for nodes
+- Default values for nodes and edges
+- Constant node drag speed regardless of zoom in/out
+- Add left and right anchor locations
 - Contextual menus
+- Customize edges (source/target) with icons
+- Customize nodes via html templates/Svelte components
+- Multiple sockets and socket compatibility for links
 - Custom error handling
 - Increase test coverage for scalability
 - Integration with mobile (click and drag nodes on your phone/tablet)
 - More styling and customization of nodes and edges for complex Svelvet flow diagrams
 - Add a full stack feature to the documentation website with authentication and database that allows users to login, create and save their Svelvet diagrams

-Additional feature and improvement requests from the Svelte community:

-- Customize nodes via html templates/Svelte components
-- Constant node drag speed when zooming in and out
-- Customize edges (source/target) with icons
-- Include left and right anchor locations
-- Multiple sockets and socket compatibility for links

 ## Credits